anabeloff/vic3PCD/README.md

 ### Introduction

 When two genetically distinct fungal strains make a hyphal contact (fuse) this triggers a cell death.
 Multiple fused hyphae along the line of the contact form a separation line made out of the dead hyphae.
-This searation line is called barrage.
+This separation line is called barrage.
 Its primary function is to separate genetically distinct strains to prevent the exchange of cellular content.

-Here we make an attempt to understand the molecular processes that control allorecognition in *C. parasitica*, chestnut blight felamentous fungus.
+Here we make an attempt to understand the molecular processes that control allorecognition in *C. parasitica*, chestnut blight filamentous fungus.

 - What triggers cell death in incompatible hyphae?
 - What genes play major role?